 top of page

-Gentle emotional intelligence books for children with ADHD
+Gentle emotional intelligence books for young children with ADHD.

-Created by a qualified ADHD coach, these storybooks support self-awareness, emotional understanding, and confidence from an early age, through calm, relatable stories designed to be read slowly and revisited over time.
+Created by an ADHD coach, these storybooks help children develop self-awareness, emotional understanding, and confidence through calm, relatable stories designed to be revisited over time.

 About me